The Snake's Pass: Weather

 The novel begins with a dark storm causing the main character to stop his travels.
 Throughout the novel, impending weather casts a pall over the happiness of the two lovers.
 In addition, whenever the weather becomes bad, danger is evident through the cloud coverage over the town.

 Throughout the novel, the shifting bog is a prevalent and dangerous theme.
 The townspeople of Carnacliff describe it as a "carpet of death."
 The bog is known to swallow up anything and anyone in its path.
 While in the bar, the townspeople tell Arthur about others who have not been so lucky when the bog has appeared.
 Many people have gone missing because of it.
-The reader learns in the beginning of the novel that Arthur's parents have died from a bog while they were out on sea.
+The reader learns in the beginning of the novel that Arthur's parents have died from a bog while they were out at sea.
 The bog is also the main reason why Arthur decides to stay in Carnacliff until the next morning, During Dick's investigations of the bog, he learns that it is indeed, very dangerous.
 Dick continually warns Murdock of the bog; however, ultimately Murdock does not listen and the bog swallows him and his home.
 Arthur is almost taken by the bog as well, but Norah is able to save him.

 Social class

 A more subtle theme of The Snake's Pass is the issue of social class.
 Stoker reveals Arthur to be of a much higher class than the rest of the characters in the novel.
-Arthur is described as having money bestowed upon him from his parents death.
-The town of Carnacliff is more on the peasant side, much different than what Arthur is used to in England.
+Arthur is described as having money bestowed upon him from his parents' death.
+The town of Carnacliff is more on the peasant side, much different fromwhat Arthur is used to in England.
 When Arthur happens upon Norah on the hills, he describes her as being a plainly dressed peasant girl, but all still very beautiful.
-When Andy is discussing with Arthur his ideal wife, Arthur describes her as having dark skinned.
+When Andy is discussing with Arthur his ideal wife, Arthur describes her as having dark skin.
 Andy explains that he is looking for someone that is Black Irish.
-After Norah and Arthur has expressed their love to each other, she raises the idea that they are not of the same social class and she will be unable to maintain conversation with Arthur's companions once have married Even the evil Murdock harasses Norah for being a lower social class.
+After Norah and Arthur have expressed their love to each other, she raises the idea that they are not of the same social class and she will be unable to maintain conversation with Arthur's companions once they have married.
+Even the evil Murdock harasses Norah for being a lower social class.
 They decide it is best for her to attend school in Paris for two years so that she will be well versed in all the best subjects the school has to offer.
 At the end of the novel, before they are to be married, Norah asks Arthur if he is pleased with what he sees.
-Dick and Arthur are also of different social classes even though they attended the same school.
+Dick and Arthur are also of different social classes, even though they attended the same school.
 Dick accuses Arthur of trying to make him out in a false position when buying Murdock's land so that he will seem less compared to Arthur in Joyce and Norah's eyes.